 Safely Reopening Court Facilities Resources »

 Face Covering Requirement

-- Face coverings are required in courtrooms and public spaces of our court facilities.
-Face coverings will be provided to individuals who do not have one.
+- Face coverings are not currently required in the court facility.
 Judges may direct people to remove face coverings as necessary to conduct court hearings.

 If you have questions about a case filed in Rice County, contact us at: